Male to Female Gender Confirmation Surgery

 If your goals are to remove your male genitalia and achieve a normal female genitalia with a functioning vagina, then male to female MtF, Gender confirmation surgery or affirmation surgery may be suitable for you.

-At London transgender surgery male to female gender confirmation surgery is performed under general anaesthetic with hospital stay off 5 to 6 nights.
+At London Transgender Clinic male to female gender confirmation surgery is performed under general anaesthetic with hospital stay of 5 to 6 nights.
+Mr Inglefield utilises a Peno-scrotal Flap procedure to provide the optimum vaginal size and depth with full sensation.
 The first stage of the GCS procedure is to preserve all of the penile skin and a paddle shaped flap of scrotal skin with blood vessels and nerves preserved.
 The penis is removed (penectomy) preserving a small segment of the glans penis attached to the blood vessels and nerves which will be used to create the clitoris.
 The testes are removed (orchidectomy), followed by creation of the space for the new vagina (vaginoplasty) between the bladder in front and the rectum/bowel behind.
-The neovagina is then inserted into this space and held in position with a vagina pack.
-The new opening for the meatus, urinary opening, is created and the neoclitoris is constructed followed by fashioning of the labia minora and majora.
+The neovagina is then inserted into this space and held in position with stitches and a vaginal pack.
+The new opening for the meatus, urinary opening, is created and the neoclitoris is constructed followed by fashioning of the labia minora and majora to fashion as natural female genitalia as possible.

-At London Transgender Surgery, MtF GCS, GRS or Gender Affirmation Surgery usually takes 4.5 to 5 hours
+At London Transgender Clinic, MtF GCS, GRS or Gender Affirmation Surgery usually takes 4.5 to 5 hours

 Moderate to severe pain is expected in the early post operative period but you will be prescribed appropriate pain relief medication to keep you as comfortable as possible.
 Some patients will benefit from a pain relieving pump or an epidural infusion to ensure that they remain comfortable in the post operative period following MtF GCS,GRS.